nuitsjp/EastAsianWidthDotNet/README.md

 Ambiguous should be a full-width character in East Asia.
 But outside of East Asia, it is a narrow.

 EastAsianWidthDotNet uses CultureInfo to determine this.
-[This local](https://github.com/nuitsjp/EastAsianWidthDotNet/blob/master/src/EastAsianWidthDotNet/EastAsia.cs#L20) is a non-East Asian.
-All other locales are assumed to be East Asian.
+[This local](https://github.com/nuitsjp/EastAsianWidthDotNet/blob/master/src/EastAsianWidthDotNet/EastAsia.cs#L20) is a East Asian.

 You can specify whether it is explicitly East Asian or not, or you can specify CultureInfo.
 If not specified, CultureInfo.CurrentUICulture will be applied.